E-commerce

 Sessions, conversion, funnel

-Test homepage vs. collection page, checkout friction
+Test home page vs collection page, checkout friction

 Real time